-To withdraw from the university, students should send an email to the Graduate Division (gss-group@ucsc.edu) stating their desire to withdraw, copying in the Graduate Program Coordinator.
+To withdraw from the university, students should send an email to the Graduate Division (Kris West at kwest@ucsc.edu) stating their desire to withdraw, copying in the Graduate Program Coordinator.

 Students withdrawing from the university will forfeit student privileges and resources.